 What is chin augmentation surgery?

 When discussing the lower third of the face, the jawline and chin are two very important structures that provide balance and symmetry to the face.
 When there is an imbalance, it can negatively enhance other structures including the nose and neck.
-This is also why a chin implant is frequently combined with other procedures including rhinoplasty and neck liposuction or a neck lift.
+This is also why chin implants are frequently combined with other procedures including rhinoplasty and neck liposuction or a neck lift.
 Sometimes a subtle augmentation of the chin/jawline can make a dramatic difference and put the entire face in harmony.

 Am I a Candidate for a chin implant?

-Selecting the right patient for chin implant surgery is a very important part of the consultation process.
+Selecting the right patient is a very important part of the consultation process.
 Common reasons for performing a chin implant include: small/recessed chins, jaw asymmetries, and patients seeking a stronger or more defined chin/jawline.
-Using 3D photography and morphing software Dr. Lozada can demonstrate the effects of chin augmentation directly with the patient.
+Using 3D photography and morphing software Dr. Lozada can demonstrate the effects of chin implants directly with the patient.

 Is chin implant surgery painful?